Godfrey Davies

-Godfrey Davies FBA (13 May 1892 – 28 May 1957) was a respected English historian of the 17th century and member of the research staff of the Huntington Library.
+Godfrey Davies FBA (13 May 1892 – 28 May 1957) was an English historian of the 17th century and member of the research staff of the Huntington Library.
 The Mississippi Valley Historical Review summarized his contributions by noting: "Through his published works he came to be recognized as a leading authority in seventeenth-century English history, and through his innumerable services to British and American students who have worked at the Huntington Library during the past quarter of a century he made a leading contribution not only to his own but also to many fields of historical scholarship."

 Early life, family, and education

 Godfrey Davies was born on 13 May 1892 at Cirencester, Gloucestershire, the second son of (Sir) Thomas Davies (d.
 1939), Member of Parliament for Cirencester and Tewkesbury, 1918–1929.
 Godfrey was educated at Chipping Campden Grammar School and was elected in 1910 to a Townsend Scholarship at Pembroke College, Oxford, where he received his second class bachelor's degree in modern history on 26 November 1914 and his master's degree on 26 May 1917.
 He married Margret Fitz Randolph Gay (1901-1989) on 17 June 1939.
 The couple are buried in the Mountain View Columbarium.